 At Water Wise Services our highly qualified and experienced team of Legionella Risk Assessors are some of the few in the UK to meet the Government Endorsed TrustMark standard for Technical Competence.
 In line with the requirements of the HSE's ACOP L8 and BS 8580-1 our risk assessments are straight forward, easy to understand and specific to each site inspected.

 Each risk assessment involves one of our team calling to your property, carrying out an inspection, inspecting control & prevention records, assessing any training requirements, carrying out water testing (if required) and completing a written Legionella Risk Assessment based on the findings of the inspection.

 We carry out three types of Legionella Risk Assessments;

 "with testing" water should be tested at least on an annual basis (if it is required), as a part of the risk assessment we can take water samples to be tested by a UKAS Accredited Laboratory.

 "without testing" we can carry out a risk assessment without water testing, but you should make alternative arrangements to test your water if required.

 "representative" section 2.146 of the ACOP allows for a representative risk assessment to be carried out for housing associations, local authorities and landlords who control several properties of similar design.

-The cost of a Risk Assessment starts from £75.00 based on a Domestic Property.
+The cost of a Risk Assessment starts from £75.00 +VAT based on a Domestic Property.

-Our DIY Risk Assessment Service is £10.00 per Assessment
+Our DIY Risk Assessment Service is £10.00 +VAT per Assessment

 We can also provide a personalised Legionella Log Book based on the risk assessment.
-A Log Book is a requirement of the ACOP L8.
+A Log Book is a requirement of the ACOP L8 and should be specific to each site.
 Our Legionella Log Books will record the information that each property should hold to meet the requirements of the ACOP L8.